 Want to start a new hobby in 2018, but just don’t have the energy?
-Insomnia, which leaves many with low levels of energy and slower cognitive functions, can be detrimental in the process of learning a new hobby or skill.
-We’re here to show you that not only is there an Insomnia cure, but also that prioritising your sleep can help you to prioritise learning new hobbies too!
+Insomnia, which leaves many with low levels of energy and slower cognitive functions, can be detrimental to the process of learning a new hobby or skill.
+We’re here to show you that not only is insomnia curable, but also that prioritising your sleep can help you to meet your goals.

 So, now that you know the importance of sleep in learning, how can this be applied to specific hobbies?
 A popular one is to take up hiking, or some form of outdoors walking.
 This can be a relatively strenuous activity, and your new-found energy will come in handy in the great outdoors.
 And, better still, going outside will actually help you to sleep.
 Researchers found that those exposed to more light during the day got a better sleep at night.

 You can also consider other forms of exercise too.
 Many like to take up a new sport or a commitment to the gym in the New Year.
 As with the above, this will be made much easier with higher energy levels.
 And, exerting this energy through exercise is also another great way to help us sleep.
 However, you don’t just have to think about exercise-based hobbies and skills.
 Learning a new language is a skill that is always high on many people’s lists, but is also one of the hardest.
 Using your improved cognitive and memory functions from more restful sleep will make a new language much easier to pick up.
 Or, perhaps you want to take up a simpler hobby, such as some light reading.
 While this doesn’t require the same level of energy as the above, you still need to be attentive.
 And, as with many hobbies and skills, reading before bed has been shown to improve our levels of sleep too.